RengarTheRed/FishFest24/README.md

 # FishFest24
  Game made in Unity for Fish Fest Game Jam.
+You can play the game at https://rengarthered.itch.io/fishbornsurvivor or download the release and host on your own server.

 ## Introduction
 * This Project is made by a team of 2 University Graduates.
 1 Gameplay Programmer and 1 Game Designer.